What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

 I’m a big fan of ice cream, so I take all the chances to buy something cool, either on hot days or cool days.
 Say goodbye to the dull days, my dear, since you are having Melona.

 Juicy honeydew is the star in this version of South Korean ice-pop.
 There are no artificial flavors here; ripe honeydew.
 Korean melon is blended and then removes the excess liquid to intensify the fruit taste.
 Later, you add sugar and cream.

 Trust me; it’ll be worth the wait.
 Enjoy a hit of honeydew on every popsicle bite, creamy but not too sweet.

 Most of the foods and customs evolved from royal cuisine hundred years ago.
 The food is balanced with temperature, color, necessary elements, or texture.

 They are carefully renovated to convert high-quality staples.
-Korean desserts are not simply food, and it’s an art to contemplate.
+Desserts in Korea are not simply food, and it’s an art to contemplate.
 So far from now, you are expanding more newborn recipes to the menu!

 Yaksik is a rice cake made from sweet glutinous rice, nuts, and dried fruit such as chestnuts, jujubes, and pine nuts.
 Yaksik is not only impressive but is also immensely healthy.

 The fabulous properties of sweet rice are nutritional, active on the stomach to support digestion issues, and frequent heartburn.

 31. Tteok Kkochi

 Tteok Kkochi has a simple recipe, but the flavor is unique; you will never forget it.
 Trust me!